milanmk/actions-file-deployer/README.md

     - Does not delete files on remote host
     - Default glob exclude pattern is `.git*/`
 - For `ftp-options` and `ftp-mirror-options` command arguments please refer to [LFTP manual](https://lftp.yar.ru/lftp-man.html)
+- Enabling `artifacts` will upload transfer log to artifacts
 - Enabling `debug` option will output useful context, inputs, configuration file contents and transfer logs to help debug each step

+## Planned features

+- [x] Add transfer log to artifacts
+- [ ] Add steps logging to file
+- [ ] Add steps log to artifacts
+- [ ] Trigger webhook at start and end of step runs